namespacelabs/breakpoint/README.md

 ## Running Rendezvous yourself

-The server can be deployed to any cloud provider, it just needs to be accessible from your laptop and from the CI environment.
-See [documentation](doc/server-setup.md) to run your own instance of the Rendezvous Server.
+See our [documentation](docs/server-setup.md) on how to run your own instance of `rendezvous`.

 ## Roadmap

-Here's a list of features that we'd to tackle but haven't gotten to it yet.
+Here's a list of features that we'd to tackle but haven't gotten to yet.

 1. Traffic rate limiting: neither the Rendezvous Server nor the Breakpoint client restrict network traffic that is proxied.
 So far this hasn't been an issue because GitHub runners themselves are network capped.
 2. The Rendezvous Server does not implement a control and monitoring Web UI.